LarssonMartin1998/BiggerHealthBar_QvantryEdit/README.md

 This is an edit of the [Bigger Health Bar](https://www.curseforge.com/wow/addons/biggerhealthbar) addon, credit to it's original creator Slothpala.

 # Instructions
-The instructions are taken from the orignal addons Curse Forge page.

 * Move the "HUD" folder found inside this directory to "Your World of Warcraft install location\_retail_\Interface"
 * Restart the game if it is open, a "/reload" is not sufficient.